Skip to main content

 • a 60–70% range is a reasonable starting point for most traders. adjust from there based on how you weigh edge vs. frequency

-directional bias filter — long, short, or neutral
+bias filters — long, short, or neutral

 • long — setups with a bullish historical bias. the data shows price has tended to move up in this setup historically